 Gum Disease Prevention (Peridontal Disease)

 Periodontal disease (or "gum disease") is the leading cause of tooth loss in adults in Canada.
-Our dentists want to help the local Hamilton community prevent gum disease.
+Our dentist wants to help the local Hamilton community prevent gum disease.

 What is Periodontal Disease?